Skip to Content Facebook Feature Image

 “It would be comparable with the Industrial Revolution,” he said in an open call with reporters and officials of the Royal Swedish Academy of Sciences.

-“Instead of exceeding people in physical strength, it’s going to exceed people in intellectual ability.
-We have no experience of what it’s like to have things smarter than us.
+“We have no experience of what it’s like to have things smarter than us.
 And it’s going to be wonderful in many respects,” Hinton said.

 “But we also have to worry about a number of possible bad consequences, particularly the threat of these things getting out of control.”

-The Nobel committee that honored the science behind machine learning and AI also mentioned fears about its possible flipside.
 Moons said that while it has "enormous benefits, its rapid development has also raised concerns about our future.
 Collectively, humans carry the responsibility for using this new technology in a safe and ethical way for the greatest benefit of humankind.”

-Hinton shares those concerns.
-He quit a role at Google so he could more freely speak about the dangers of the technology he helped create.
+Hinton, who quit a role at Google so he could speak more freely about the dangers of the technology he helped create, shares those concerns.

 “I am worried that the overall consequence of this might be systems more intelligent than us that eventually take control,” Hinton said.

-On Tuesday, he said he was shocked at the honor.
+Hinton said he was shocked at the honor.

 “I’m flabbergasted.
-I had, no idea this would happen,” he said when reached by the Nobel committee on the phone.
+I had no idea this would happen,” he said when reached by the Nobel committee on the phone.
 He said he was at a cheap hotel with no internet.

 Hinton and fellow AI scientists Yoshua Bengio and Yann LeCun won computer science’s top prize, the Turing Award, in 2019.

-“For a long time, people thought what the three of us were doing was nonsense,” Hinton told The Associated Press in 2019.
-“They thought we were very misguided and what we were doing was a very surprising thing for apparently intelligent people to waste their time on.
-My message to young researchers is, don’t be put off if everyone tells you what are doing is silly.”
+“For a long time, people thought what the three of us were doing was nonsense,” Hinton told told the AP in 2019.
+"My message to young researchers is, don’t be put off if everyone tells you what you are doing is silly.”

-“Whenever I want to know the answer to anything, I just go and ask GPT4,” Hinton said at the Nobel announcement.
-“I don’t totally trust it because it can hallucinate, but on almost everything it's a not very good expert.
+“Whenever I want to know the answer to anything, I just go and ask GPT-4,” Hinton said at the Nobel announcement.
+“I don’t totally trust it because it can hallucinate, but on almost everything it's a not-very-good expert.
 And that’s very useful.”

 Hopfield, 91, created an associative memory that can store and reconstruct images and other types of patterns in data, the Nobel committee said.

-The physics prize carries a cash award of 11 million Swedish kronor ($1 million) from a bequest left by the award's creator, Swedish inventor Alfred Nobel.
+The prize carries a cash award of 11 million Swedish kronor ($1 million) from a bequest left by the award's creator, Swedish inventor Alfred Nobel.
 The laureates are invited to receive their awards at ceremonies on Dec.
 10, the anniversary of Nobel’s death.

 John Hopfield and Geoffrey Hinton, seen in picture, are awarded the 2024 Nobel Prize in Physics, announced at a press conference at the Royal Swedish Academy of Sciences in Stockholm, Sweden Tuesday Oct.
 8, 2024.
 (Christine Olsson/TT News Agency via AP)